Gut Food - 15 Foods For Good Gut Health

 So here’s our guide (in no particular order) to tasty foods that are also good for your insides.

 Live yoghurt is an excellent source of so-called friendly bacteria, also known as probiotics.
 Look out for sugar-free, full-fat versions and add your own fruit for a tasty breakfast.
+Yoghurt drinks can contain high numbers of bacteria that are good for the gut, far more than you would find in a normal yoghurt.
+Do be mindful though as they can have a high sugar content.

 This probiotic yoghurt drink is made by fermenting milk and is packed with good bacteria.
 It originated in the mountainous region between Asia and Europe, as well as Russia and Central Asia.
 It also makes a great addition to smoothies and soups, or you can use it as a base for salad dressing (add lemon juice and seasoning).

 Miso is made from fermented soya beans, plus barley or rice, and contains a range of goodies such as helpful bacteria and enzymes.
 A savoury paste used in dips, dressings and soup, it can also be used as a marinade for salmon or tofu.
 It’s a staple of Japanese cooking and suitable if you’re avoiding dairy.
+There is uncertainty within the research that the bacteria effectively reach the gut, nevertheless in regions where Miso is a staple food source the population have better gut health and less bowel disease.

 This Korean speciality of fermented vegetables brings the benefits of probiotic bacteria along with vitamins and fibre.
 Use it as a lively side dish with meat, salad or eggs.
 It’s so popular that Koreans say “kimchi” in the same way that we say “cheese” when they have their photos taken.